Skip navigation

 Director

 Professor R. Quentin Grafton holds a Chair in Economics and is Co-Chair of The Australian National University (ANU) Water Initiative.
-He is also Convenor of the Environmental and Resource Economics degrees at the Crawford School of Economics and Government, ANU and Honorary Professor of Economics at the University of Otago.

 Goal